 I love the role of primary care and partnering with my patients to care for their health.
 I think the bond we form as provider and patient is very special.
 Because the majority of my patients are older adults, I have lost several of them over the years, but I know I helped to improve their quality of their life — and the feedback I receive from the patients and their families confirms that belief.
 The AGPCNP role means that some of my patients are older adolescents, and it is also rewarding to guide them into healthy patterns of living that will support them throughout their life.”

-— Evelyn G. Duffy, DNP, AGPCNP-BC, FAANP, Associate Professor, Director of the Adult-Gerontology Nurse Practitioner Program, Associate Director of the University Center on Aging and Health, Frances Payne Bolton School of Nursing, Case Western Reserve University
+— Evelyn G. Duffy, DNP, AGPCNP-BC, FAANP, Professor, Director of the Adult-Gerontology Nurse Practitioner Program, Associate Director of the University Center on Aging and Health, Frances Payne Bolton School of Nursing, Case Western Reserve University

 Learn more about job opportunities available to AGPCNPs by visiting the AANP JobCenter.
 You can filter your search by state, experience level and job type, including full- and part-time positions or internships.
 You can also upload your resume to the JobCenter and let employers find you!